5 Advanced Open Source Investigation Techniques

 What are open source investigation techniques?

-Open source investigation is the process of using information from open source data (OSD) data sources to support research, analysis, and decision-making.
+Open source investigation is the process of using information from open source data (OSD) data sources to support research, analysis and decision-making.
 Advanced techniques for open source investigation include:

 1. Integrating internal and external databases

-2. Harnessing intelligent automation
+2. Harnessing intelligent automation and AI

 3. Safeguarding the security of your investigations